GobindB/GraphQL-API/README.md

 # GraphQL-API
-API to serve statistical calculations on a MongoDB database contents
+API to serve resolved statistical calculations on a MongoDB database contents